-Part A Funding Allocated = \$173,392 1 Unit = 1 Lab Test
+Part A Funding Allocated = \$61,040 Part A Priority Level 4 1 Unit = 1 Lab Test Reimbursement is based on Medicare Clinical Diagnostic Laboratory Fee Schedule

 HIV viral load testing, CD4/CD8, CBC with differential, blood chemistry profile, and other FDA approved routine tests for the treatment of patients with HIV disease.
 In addition, routine tests pertinent to the prevention of opportunistic infections (VDRL, IGRA, AFB, pap smear, toxoplasmosa, hepatitis B, and CMV serologies) and all other laboratory tests as clinically indicated (e.g. HCV serology) that are generally accepted to be medically necessary for the treatment of HIV disease and its complications and have an established Florida Medicaid or Medicare reimbursement rate, as well as new tests that may not have an established reimbursement rate.